 Having a car that runs smoothly is essential for any driver.
 But what if your car has a problem that you can’t seem to fix?

 This is what happened to many persons who found their car socket stuck on the spark plug.
-The problem was so severe that the car couldn’t even be driven and had to be towed away.

 What Serious Problem occurs: Broken Spark Plug Piece In Cylinder.

 What is a Socket Stuck On Spark Plug?

 A socket stuck on the spark plug is quite common and often results from a bad spark plug or damaged spark plug threads.

 When the spark plug threads are damaged, they can become damaged enough that they won’t allow a socket to fit onto the spark plug, causing it to be stuck.

 Symptoms & Causes of Socket Stuck On Spark Plug

 The most common symptom of a socket stuck on the spark plug is an inability to remove the spark plug from the socket.

 Other signs and symptoms include difficulty starting the engine, engine stalling or misfiring, reduced engine power, a noticeable drop in fuel efficiency, and a metal grinding sound when the starter motor is engaged.